 Under Lipsky’s direction, a wide range of veteran artists — including Neil Young, Lynyrd Skynyrd, KISS, The Allman Brothers Band, Rob Zombie, Styx, Judas Priest, Bad Company, Megadeth, Rush, Lenny Kravitz and Widespread Panic — have achieved great success (in many cases including Gold and Platinum records) long after the record industry had seemingly moved on.

 During his tenure as Owner/President of CMC International Records, and later as President & CEO of Sanctuary Records Group North America, Lipsky was inspired by diversity.
-He was able to develop an environment in which one week the label was launching a new album by Iron Maiden, the next week Tegan & Sara, then Morrissey, Earth, Wind & Fire, and the latest from Yes.
-Lipsky has always relied on his sharp instinct to identify quality opportunities with artists that are constant, relevant and determined to add new chapters to their already stellar careers.
+He was able to develop an environment in which one week the label was launching a new album by Iron Maiden, the next week Tegan & Sara, then Morrissey, then Earth, Wind & Fire.
+Lipsky has always relied on his sharp instinct to identify opportunities with artists who are constant, relevant, and determined to add new chapters to their already stellar careers.

 “These artists already have strong fanbases,” says Lipsky, talking from his home in North Carolina (a true road warrior, Lipsky will spend any given month commuting between NC, New York, Nashville and Los Angeles).
 “They’re underappreciated by current record labels.
 I’m about extending their careers.
 And we’ve developed new ways to do that.”

 CMC and Sanctuary each became one of the top grossing labels in the BMG and BMG-Sony Distribution systems.
 Lipsky is confident the same will be achieved by Loud & Proud under its new home at ADA.
 Originally a joint venture with the hard rock label Roadrunner Records, the new L&P — currently distributed worldwide by ADA Distribution, a division of Warner Music Group — is firmly under Lipsky’s control, which means new opportunities.